7 Science-Backed Frameworks That Will Rewire Your Brain for Unshakable Confidence

 I want you to have the frameworks, the tools, the inspiring stories, the lessons that back these stories as well, so that you can apply it daily.

-As much as this is for you, this is for me as well to constantly remind myself.
+This is As much as this is for you, this is for me as well to constantly remind myself.

-The reason I create this content, the reason I have books like The Greatness Mindset, and the reason I write this down is because it's everything I've learned over decades of my own personal experience as an elite athlete playing professional football, being a two-sport all-American, being on the USA men's national handball team in my pursuit of the Olympics right now in three years to building a massive media empire, having multiple New York Times bestsellers, having 20 million followers on social media, on all my platforms, and interviewing over 12 and a half years of some of the top leaders in the world.
+The reason I create this content, the reason I have books like The Greatness Mindset, and the reason I write this down is because it's everything I've learned over decades of my own personal experience as an elite athlete playing professional football, being a two-sport all-American, being on the USA men's national handball team in my pursuit of the Olympics right now in three years to building a massive media empire, having multiple New York Times bestsellers, having 20 million followers on social media, on on all my platforms, and interviewing over 12 and a half years of some of the top leaders in the world.

 The reason I keep showing up to learn and keep showing up to create content for you through this video, through these books, is because I want the constant reminder.
+Sure,

 I've heard a lot of this stuff.